jonfeavel/portfolio/_posts/2026-02-07-google-analytics.md

 ---

 ## Executive TL/DR
 This capstone analyzes smart device usage data for Bellabeat, a women’s wellness technology company, to identify behavioral trends and translate them into actionable product and marketing recommendations.
-Using a structured data analyst framework:

-**Ask → Prepare → Process → Analyze → Share → Act**
+Using a structured data analyst framework (below), I combined quantitative analysis with contextual framing (personas, journeys, and lifecycle considerations) to move beyond descriptive statistics and toward product-relevant insights - culminating in the three recommendaitons you see below.

 <div class="callout-card">
   <p class="callout-label">Framework used</p>